 11.2.
 Data Interpolation

-MATLAB has two functions that will interpolate between known data samples to estimate unknown sample points.
-The difference between the two functions relates just to the purpose for calling them.
-The fillmissing function is used when values that should be in the data are missing – often replaced with the NaN symbol.
-The interp1 function is used when you wish to add data points not contained in the data.
-MATLAB has similar functions for some of the data interpolation algorithms that can be invoked by fillmissing and interp1.
-These include pchip, spline, and makima.
+MATLAB has two functions that interpolate between one-dimensional data samples to estimate unknown points.
+The difference between the two functions relates only to the purpose for calling them.
+The fillmissing function is used when values that should be in the data are missing—often replaced with the NaN symbol.
+The interp1 function adds data points not contained in the data.
+We used fillmissing in Dealing with Missing Data when data imported into MATLAB had some missing values, and we will use interp1 in the examples in this section.
+We call interp1 with vectors for the given \(x\) and \(y\) data values (x1, y1), along with a longer vector of \(x\) values (x2) where we want to find corresponding interpolated \(y\) values.
+An optional fourth argument is a string listing the interpolation algorithm.

-Several different interpolation algorithms are available.
-The default is 'linear', which is good for slowly changing data or when there are a lot of sample points.
-The methods 'pchip', 'makima', and 'spline' yield very good results.
-The ‘spline’ method requires the most computation because it uses a matrix computation for each point to determine polynomial coefficients that not only match that data, but maintain constant first and second order derivatives at each data point added, which makes the curves between data points smooth.
-However, the ‘spline’ method may overshoot data fluctuation causing and an oscillation.
-The ‘pchip’ and ‘makima’ algorithms give similar results, they maintain consistent first order derivatives at each point, but not second order derivatives.
-They avoid overshoots and can accurately connect the flat regions.
-Another advantage of the ‘pchip’ and ‘makima’ algorithms is that the known data points are either monotonically increasing or decreasing, so will the interpolated data points.
-Because of oscillations, may not always maintain the monotonicity of the data.
-In the comparison plots below, the ‘pchip’ interpolation is shown, but the ‘makima’ interpolation is not shown because ‘pchip’ gives similar results with slightly less computation.
+The default interpolation algorithm is ’linear’, which does not usually provide smooth transitions between points but is good when the given data changes slowly between sample points.
+The methods ’pchip’, ’makima’, and ’spline’ yield good results.
+The ’spline’ method requires the most computation because it uses a matrix computation for each point to determine polynomial coefficients that match the given data and maintain constant first and second order derivatives at each data point added.
+However, the ’spline’ method may overshoot data points, causing an oscillation.
+The results from the ’pchip’ and ’makima’ algorithms are similar.
+They maintain consistent first-order but not consistent second-order derivatives at each point.
+They avoid overshoots and accurately connect the flat regions.
+Another advantage of the ’pchip’ and ’makima’ algorithms is that if the given data points are either monotonically increasing or decreasing, so will the interpolated data points [HIGHAM17].
+The ’spline’ interpolation may not always maintain data monotonicity because of oscillations.
+Since ’pchip’ and ’makima’ have similar results, only the ’pchip’ interpolation is used in the following comparison code and plots in figure Fig. 11.7.

 f = @(x) 1 + x.^2 - x.^3 + 20*sin(x);